 What happens when you’re a little dry, a little blue, and a little bored?
 And you got lots of stuff to do, but don’t want to do it?
 And you need some inspiration and a little change of scene??
 And your hubby is having surgery in a few days, and you better get out now while you can?
 You head to the thrift store!!
 Or at least I do anyway.
 Trekking to the thrift store just about cures all ills.
 Junkers, am I right?

-I’m sharing an incredible thrift store haul with you today, and I’m so glad I got a good day for once.
+I’m so glad I got a good day for once.
 Too many times I go out empty-handed.

 Off to the newest Salvation Army in town.
 Ordinarily I find them a little pricey, but heck, you gotta do what you gotta do.
 Thrift store prices are not garage sale prices….unfortunately.